Japan's retail sales rise at fastest pace in five months - Up News Info

 Compared with the previous month, retail sales rose 1.2% on a seasonally adjusted basis.

-The broader rise in retail sales was driven by higher spending on fashion items such as clothing and accessories as well as general merchandise, the data showed.
+The broader rise in retail sales was driven by higher spending on fashion items such as clothing and accessories as well as general merchandise.

+Wednesday’s data also showed department store sales posted a 19.3% jump, in contrast to a 2.1% drop in supermarket sales, their the second month of declines.

+Retail spending returned to pre-pandemic levels in the fourth quarter of 2020 as the economy recovered from the coronavirus induced slump.

 In March last year, retail sales plunged after the health crisis forced shops including department stores to shut their doors, causing demand for household appliances, clothing and other items to tumble.